cybozu-go/etcdpasswd/cmd/etcdpasswd/USAGE.md

 `user remove NAME` removes an existing managed user from the database.
 `ep-agent` watches the database to actually remove the user from each Unix system.

-The home directory of the user is preserved after user removal.
+The home directory of the user is also removed.

 `user remove` returns an error if `NAME` is not a managed user's name.